SanjeevikumarB/S6-Project/README.md

 # Dark Pattern Buster Extension

-Dark Pattern Buster is a browser extension that helps users identify and counteract dark patterns on various shopping websites.
+Dark Pattern Buster is a browser extension that helps users identify and counteract dark patterns on various E-commerece websites.

 ## Installation